Introduction

 - Move smaller pots into afternoon shade during heatwaves

-If compost has dried out completely, water may run down the sides and straight out of the bottom without soaking the rootball.
+If compost has dried out completely, water may run down the sides and out of the bottom without soaking the rootball.
 When that happens, water slowly in stages, or stand the pot in a tray of water for a short time until the compost rehydrates.

-Mulch the Surface of Containers and Raised Beds
+Mulch the Surface

 Useful surface mulches include: